ITensor/website/docs/cppv3/upgrade2to3/main.md

   Some conventions and names have changed for common MPS and MPO functions, such as `applyMPO` and `nmultMPO`.
 For more details, please see the [[MPS and MPO docs|classes/mps_mpo_algs]].

+  - Use `removeQNs` to remove the QNs of an MPS or MPO, instead of converting from IQMPS to MPS or IQMPO to MPO.
+  - use `inner` and `innerC` instead of `overlap` and `overlapC` to get inner products of MPSs (and inner products of MPSs contracted with MPOs).
+  - use `trace` and `traceC` to get the trace of an MPO or the trace of the product of two MPOs (superceding some use cases of `overlap`).
   - the interfaces `exactApplyMPO` and `fitApplyMPO` have been removed in favor of the single `applyMPO` function.
   - when calling `auto y = applyMPO(A,x)`, for MPS `x` with unprimed site indices and MPO `A` with